mikitex70/redmine_drawio/README.md

 This macro handles diagrams saved in the [DMSF] repository as PNG+XML images.
 The DMSF module must be enabled for the project to be able to use this macro.
 Usage is very simple:

-- enable the WebDAV functionality of the [DMSF] plugin; this is necessary to be able to save the diagram from the embedded editor.
+- enable the WebDAV functionality of the [DMSF] plugin in ``Read/Write`` mode; this is necessary to be able to save the diagram from the embedded editor.
 If you prefer you can disable WebDAV after all editings are done.
 - in Wiki or issue pages use the `drawio_dmsf` macro to specify the path of the diagram, relative to the DMSF documents of the current project.
 For example:

   ``{{drawio_dmsf(diagrams/myDiagram)}}``